Menu

 Informal Access Points:

-- The Portal Youth Outreach Association (Housing support, youth only)
+- The Portal Youth Outreach Association (Serving Annapolis Valley, ages 16-24)

-- Hants County Family Resource Centre (Housing Support, all ages within West Hants County)
+- Hants County Family Resource Centre (West Hants County, all ages)

 Step 2 – Intake | Immediate needs assessment